United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

 <img src="./imgs/pptx_template/slide1.png" width="600" />
 <!-- TODO: change this link to Github link -->

 Here we encounter our first placeholder/tag: `{*data_source}`.
 Tags are defined by surrounding a variable name with curly brackets.
-This is the way we let the AOP server know that data needs to replace this placeholder.
+This is the way we let the Cloud Office Print server know that data needs to replace this placeholder.
 We will see what that data is in the section [Process input data](#process-input-data).
 In this specific case, we used a hyperlink-tag `{*hyperlink}`.

 Note: to minimize the modifications to the input data (see [Input Data (API)](#input-data-api)), it is important to use as variable names the keys available in the input data if possible.